Geoffrey Feilding: First World War

-After a promotion to temporary major general in early January 1916, he was General Officer Commanding (GOC) of the Guards Division from 1916 until September 1918.
-A war memorial, unveiled by Feilding, honours the battlefield at Ginchy where many British soldiers from the Guards Division fell during the Battle of the Somme in 1916.
+A war memorial, unveiled by Feilding, honours the battlefield at Ginchy where many British soldiers from the Guards Division fell during the Somme battle in 1916.

 Later life

-After the war Feilding, promoted to the substantive rank of major general in January 1918, became Major-General commanding the Brigade of Guards and General Officer Commanding London District and then in June 1923 he was made GOC 56th (1st London) Division, taking over from Major General Sir Cecil Pereira.
-Feilding retired in 1927.
-He is buried at St. Editha's Church in Monks Kirby.
+In June 1923 he was made GOC 56th (1st London) Division, taking over from Major General Sir Cecil Pereira.
+Feilding retired from the army in June 1927.

+He died in 1932, at the age of 66, and is buried at St. Editha's Church in Monks Kirby.